parviam/tastybench/README.md

 ## Data

-The `model-elicitation/data/` directory contains the expirements we've run so far!
+The `model-elicitation/data/` directory contains the experiments we've run so far!

 ## Contributing